3rd-Eden/useragent/README.md

 render engine instead of the version number of the browser.

-Because user agent parsing will always be like shooting a moving target because browser vendors keep making subtile changes to them it's important to keep your the regular expressions database up to date.
-When you install useragent it will automatically download the latest regexp database from the ua-parser project and transform it in to a dedicated nodejs require statement.
+Because user agent parsing will always be like shooting a moving target because browser vendors keep making subtle changes to them it's important to keep your the regular expressions database up to date.
+When you install useragent it will automatically download the latest regexp database from the ua-parser project and transform it in to a dedicated node.js require statement.
 This way you will always be up to date.

 But there few more tricks, so keep reading on until you hit the API section.